BSMP-Coders/BSMP-Coders.github.io/2025/adv/lesson4/lesson4.md

-# 🎮 Week 2, Lesson 4: Let's Get Started with Games! <!-- {docsify-ignore-all} -->
+# 🎮 Rock Paper Scissors: Learning Python, Copilot, and Pygame <!-- {docsify-ignore-all} -->

+Welcome!
+In this lesson, you'll learn how to use GitHub Copilot to build Rock Paper Scissors games in Python, from a simple web recap to command-line and graphical versions using Pygame.

 > [!LESSON_REPO]
 >
-> Refer to this <i class="fab fa-github"></i> [Lesson 4 Repository](https://github.com/BSMP-Coders/advanced-game-dev/tree/main/lesson-1) for lesson details and activities for this lesson.
+> Refer to this <i class="fab fa-github"></i> [Lesson 4 Repository](https://github.com/BSMP-Coders/rock-paper-scissors) for lesson details and activities for this lesson.

 -----